zenml-io/lametric-zenml-app/README.md

 # ZenML LaMetric App

-A FastAPI application that polls Mixpanel API to display metrics on LaMetric devices.
+A FastAPI application that polls Mixpanel API and GitHub API to display ZenML metrics on LaMetric devices.

 ## Setup